Jackichand Singh: East Bengal (loan)

-Return to the ISL (x2)

 Kerala Blasters

-On 23 July 2017, Singh was selected in the 8th round of the 2017–18 ISL Players Draft by the Kerala Blasters for the 2017–18 Indian Super League season.
+On 23 July 2017, Singh was selected in the 8th round of the 2017–18 ISL Players Draft by the Kerala Blasters for the 2017–18 Indian Super League.
 He made his debut for the club on 17 November 2017 against ATK.
 He came on as an 81st-minute substitute for Courage Pekuson as Kerala Blasters drew 0–0.
 Singh then scored his first goal for the club on 9 December 2017 against Goa.
 He scored the equalizer for the Kerala Blasters in the 30th minute to make it 2–2 but unfortunately the club would go on to lose 5–2.
 He then scored his second goal for the club on 2 February 2018 against Pune City.
 His 58th-minute goal was the opener in a 2–1 victory for the Blasters.
 He finished the season with 2 goals in 17 appearances for the club as Kerala Blasters finished 6th in the league standings.